-In 2016, he held weekly Friday protests against graft in a country considered the 12th most corrupt in the world, according to watchdog group Transparency International.
+In 2016, he held weekly Friday protests against graft in a country considered the 12th most corrupt in the world, according to Transparency International.

-But after years as a self-styled opposition, his Saeroon bloc won the largest share of parliament's 329 seats in the 2018 elections.
+But after years as a self-styled opposition, his Saeroon bloc won the largest share of parliament's 329 seats in elections last year.

-To form a majority, he allied with the next-biggest bloc, Fatah, the political arm of the Hashed al-Shaabi military network and his longtime rivals.
+To form a majority, he allied with the next-biggest bloc Fatah, the political arm of the Hashed al-Shaabi paramilitary force, and brought Adel Abdel Mahdi as premier.

 "Sadr presents himself as an anti-establishment champion of reform and a populist voice of the millions who have been let down by the system," said Fanar Haddad, an expert at Singapore University's Middle East Institute.